compgen-io/cgpipe/README.md

 a traditional scheduler that allows back-filling.

 ## HPC server backends
-The more common use-case for MVpipe, however, is running jobs within an HPC context.
+The more common use-case for CGPipe, however, is running jobs within an HPC context.
 Currently, the only HPC job schedulers that are supported are SGE/Open Grid Engine and SLURM.
-MVpipe integrates with these schedulers by dynamically generating job scripts and submitting them to the scheduler by running scheduler-specific programs (qsub/sbatch).
+CGPipe integrates with these schedulers by dynamically generating job scripts and submitting them to the scheduler by running scheduler-specific programs (qsub/sbatch).

 ## Specifying requirements
-Resource requirements for each job (output-target) can be set on a per-job basis by setting MVpipe variables.
+Resource requirements for each job (output-target) can be set on a per-job basis by setting CGPipe variables.
 Because of the way that variable scoping works, you can set any of the variables below at the script or job level.